17 Long-Haired Cat Breeds to Swoon Over

 Ragamuffin cats are beautiful, extra-large cats that can weigh up to 20 pounds—but they’re gentle giants, with loving, sweet personalities who bask in attention.
 They typically get along with other cats, as well as dogs, and have calm temperaments that make them great as family pets.
 You can find ragamuffin cats in several colors, ranging from white and black to chocolate and cinnamon, with a variety of patterns.

 This medium cat tends to have medium-length, silky fur, and is usually found in lighter colors and shadings.
 Ragdoll cats are affectionate, smart, and playful, and enjoy cuddling in laps and snuggling in bed.
-They’re often comfortable being picked up and held—they get their names from how frequently they simply collapse in the arms of whoever is holding them.
+They're often comfortable being picked up and held—they get their names from how frequently they simply collapse in the arms of whoever is holding them.
+This trait along with their lovable personalities make them great pets for families with kids!

 Scottish folds are incredibly smart and enjoy playing with challenging toys that involve figuring out a certain task.
 They prefer hanging out with humans, so they shouldn't be left alone for too long.
 These cute cats have medium to long hair, and come in a variety of colors, including white, black, red, and cream—and they get their name from their signature folded ears.